 “The Chinese refer to the unification of the mind, body and spirit.
 That’s the goal we try to accomplish with every patient.
 If the mind, body and spirit are in line, they will ultimately achieve their greatest health goals and even find their path in life.”

 “Anyone can benefit from acupuncture and other forms of Chinese medicine,” noted Sean.
 “If you can see the pattern that’s causing the pathology, you can work towards correcting it.
-That can be something very simple like a mild sleep disorder to something as serious as treating the symptoms brought on by traditional cancer treatments.”
+That can be something very simple like a mild sleep disorder to something as serious as treating the symptoms brought on by traditional cancer treatments.
+Here’s a great website to see functional medicine at work.”
 In fact, Sean is certified by Sloan Kettering to treat those cancer symptoms.

 But Chinese medicine isn’t just to address health issues.
 Many of Sean’s patients come in for regular “tune-ups” to stay at the optimal level they want to be at.

 “Within reason, I feel like Chinese medicine can treat anything and everything and help people get to a state of well being,” said Sean.
 He works on many athletes who are training for events or who have suffered sports-related injuries.
 Tri-athletes, runners, bicyclists, swimmers and many others.

 When Ren-Shen first opened, traditional doctors were skeptical.
 Now, Ren-Shen not only gets referrals from Western doctors, they have many doctors as patients.
 “Surgeons, for example, who do robotic surgery need their hands, their arms, their necks, their eyes to work really, really well and acupuncture helps them continue to do that,” noted Sean.